This basket is woven from Krajood, a type of grass that grows naturally around marshy areas in Thailand.

 This page introduces three sizes—S, M, and L—of rectangular organizing baskets made from Krajood grass.

-The weave on the basket’s side is the same as the technique known in Japan as “Ajiro-ami.”Flattened stalks are woven alternately to form a mat-sized sheet, which is then shaped into a basket.After harvesting, Krajood stalks are coated with clay-rich mud and sun-dried for 3 to 5 days.
-This process adds flexibility and moisture, helping prevent cracks and increasing strength.As the final step in basket making, glue is applied across the entire surface.
-This is an essential process for crafting strong and durable Krajood baskets.After forming the mat into a basket, the rim is folded outward and tucked in to complete the shape.
+The weave on the basket’s sides is the same as the “ajiro-ami” technique in Japan.Flattened stalks are woven alternately to create a mat-like surface, which is then shaped into a basket.After harvesting, Krajood stalks are coated in clay-rich mud and sun-dried for 3–5 days.
+This process helps add flexibility and moisture, preventing cracks and improving strength.In the final stage of basket making, the entire surface is coated with glue—an essential step to ensure strength and durability.After forming the mat into a basket, the rim is folded outward and tucked in to complete the shape.
 The finish of the rim is a particularly important step, as it determines the basket’s overall strength and quality.The rim as seen from inside the basket.
 It is firmly secured and neatly finished.Top-down view of the rim.
 It is finished thin and clean for a refined appearance.Inner corner of the basket.Bottom of the basket, viewed from underneath.
 The base is neatly shaped into a rectangle.Corner of the basket base.This rectangular type also has a flat shape with little bulge, so it stores items without wasting space.The three sizes nest inside each other like this.
 Now, let us introduce each size.This is the S size.Perfect for tossing in root vegetables like onions or potatoes.Also useful for storing dried goods like pasta or udon noodles.This is the M size.A convenient size for storing toys or tools.
 Also great for lining up planters or houseplants.Also suitable for organizing dishes in one place.Perfect for storing towels or handkerchiefs.This is the L size.This size is great for bags, carrying items, or as a guest luggage holder.This size can hold bulky items like knitwear and scarves.

 This slim rectangular basket is great for lining up and organizing items.
 Its sturdy shape holds well, whether placed on the floor or on a shelf, making it useful in many different settings.